gsantopaolo/HoloBasket/README.md

 ![](https://raw.githubusercontent.com/gsantopaolo/HoloBasket/master/0BaseAssets/Images/6.gif)

-*
-Fig. 6 force text serialization of assets*
+*Fig. 6 force text serialization of assets*

 ![](https://raw.githubusercontent.com/gsantopaolo/HoloBasket/master/0BaseAssets/Images/7.gif)

-*
-Fig. 7 Reload Now*
+*Fig. 7 Reload Now*

 With this procedure, you first configured the Main Camera so to make it render as background the color black (which in HoloLens represents the transparent color) and then we configured the project so that it yields a Windows Store App as output.

-Save the scene, File  Save Scene by naming it &quot;Basket&quot;.
+Save the scene, File --> Save Scene by naming it &quot;Basket&quot;.

-Now let&#39;s go to File  Build settings
+Now let&#39;s go to File --> Build settings

 Click on Add Open Scenes